mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 > One task.
 One prompt.
 One meaningful outcome.

-Even when what you’re prompting for… is a plan.
+Whether what you’re prompting for is a plan or one of questions needing answered.

 Small prompts don’t mean small thinking.